sirtomato999/catwm-gaps/README.md

 Bugs
 ----
- * No bugs for the moment ;) (I mean, no importants bugs ;)
+ * if your gap amount is not divisible the amount of windows you have on the stack, the bottom window will extrude a bit off the bottom

 Todo
 ----
  * Add multiple view ("desktop")
  * Switch to XCB

-If you have some particular request, just send me an e-mail, and I will see for it!